Muslim Divorce in Singapore

 According to the religious teachings of Islam, Syariah law is not only considered an infallible law of God but is also regarded as a religious law that all Muslims should adhere to.
 It contains a list of ethical and moral codes that govern the fundamentals for mental, physical, and spiritual behaviors that all Muslim individuals must follow.

 The Syariah court has the jurisdiction to hear divorce applications, and there are certain grounds for the dissolution of a Muslim marriage.
 If a husband is seeking a Muslim divorce in Singapore, he does not necessarily need to have any grounds for the divorce.
+This is due to their right to pronounce a divorce or ‘talak,’ an Arabic term that loosely translates to ‘to release’ or ‘to divorce.’
+It essentially means that the husband has the right to divorce his wife without having to prove anything.

 If the wife is applying for a divorce under Muslim law, she has three options for grounds for divorce: